ros-infrastructure/www.ros.org/content/blog/why-ros/index.md

 ROS (Robot Operating System) is an open source software development kit for robotics applications.
-ROS offers a standard software platform to developers across industries that will carry them from research and prototyping through to deployment and production.
+ROS offers a standard software platform to developers across industries that will carry them from research and prototyping all the way through to deployment and production.

 **Don't reinvent the wheel.
 Create something new and do it faster and better by building on ROS!**

 ### Global community

-Over 10+ years the ROS project has produced a vast ecosystem of software for robotics by nurturing a global community of millions of developers and users who contribute to and improve that software.
+For over 10+ years the ROS project has produced a vast ecosystem of software for robotics by nurturing a global community of millions of developers and users who contribute to and improve that software.
 ROS is developed by and for that community, who will be its stewards into the future.